The roller coaster ride of total returns on the S&P 500! (Updated to October 2025)

 Expropiation of Repsol, what Argentina seeks

-Why is 51 in the hands of REPSOL?
-Why not prorated between all shareholders?
+Why exactly 51% from REPSOL?
+Why not prorated among all shareholders?

 Elliott waves

 The Elliott Wave Theory was discovered in the late 1920s by Ralph Nelson Elliott.
-He discovered that the stock market does not behave chaotically but in repetitive cycles, reflecting the actions and emotions of humans and due largely to mass psychology that he sees as the main culprit.
+He found that the stock market does not behave chaotically, but rather in repetitive cycles, reflecting human actions and emotions, largely driven by mass psychology, which he considered the main culprit.

-It was partly based on the Dow theory, which also uses the waves for the study of the stock market, but Elliott discovered the stock market fractral nature (repeating the same patterns in major and minor scale), analyzing it in more detail, and after years of study, identifying appropriate patterns to make predictions.
+His work was partly based on the Dow Theory, which also uses waves to study the stock market.
+However, Elliott discovered the fractal nature of the market —the same patterns repeating on larger and smaller scales— and, after years of in-depth study, he identified patterns suitable for making predictions.

-From the 70s it gained popularity thanks to the predictions of rises and crashes made by Frost and Prechter (;Elliott Wave Principle…;key to stock market profits, 1978”;).
+From the 1970s onward, the theory gained popularity thanks to the successful predictions of booms and crashes made by Frost and Prechter (“Elliott Wave Principle: Key to Stock Market Profits,” 1978).

 Simiocracy, from Aleix Salo

-Tras su famoso “;Españistán”;, Aleix Salo delights us with a new book, and especially with a new video-comic about the economic crisis of Spain.
+After his famous “EspañistĂĄn”, Aleix SalĂł delights us with a new book, and especially with a new video-comic about Spain’s economic crisis.

 Comparing 20 years of stocks, oil, pension plans, housing and gold

-Let's see a comparison of 20 investment products, analyzing its evolution during the last 20 years, that is, from July 1990 to July 2010.
-The comparison is very interesting coming out as the winner the investment in oil with an annual profit of 7,09% and as a loser the investment in the Japanese stock market with an annual loss of 5,72%.
-See the summary:
+Let’s take a look at a comparison of 20 investment products, analyzing their performance over the last 20 years, that is, from July 1990 to July 2010.
+The comparison is very interesting, with oil investment coming out as the winner with an annual gain of 7.09%, and Japanese stock market investment as the loser with an annual loss of 5.72%.
+Here’s the summary:

 MAIN ASSETS